z9xt/genesis_devtools/README.md

 genesis backup-decrypt backup.tar.gz.encrypted
 ```

+### Restore backups

+Look at the wiki page [restore backups](https://github.com/infraguys/genesis_devtools/wiki/Backups#restore-backup) for information on how to restore backups.

 ### Rotation

 For the periodic backup, you can set the number of backups to keep(rotation number).
 The default value is 5.
 Use the `--rotate` option to set the number of backups to keep: